jeffstieler/atlas-help/getting-started/deploy-fully-configured-infrastructure.html.md

 	    instances = ["${aws_instance.web.*.id}"]
 	}

-Now, when you run `terraform push -name="ATLAS_USERNAME_HERE/example-environment`, it will reference the proper AMI stored in Atlas that is configured with Apache.
+Now, when you run the below `terraform push` command, it will reference the proper AMI stored in Atlas that is configured with Apache.
+Be sure to wait for your Packer build to finish!

+	$ `terraform push -name="ATLAS_USERNAME_HERE/example-environment`
+	Configuration "hashicorp/example-environment" uploaded! (v2)

 ![Terraform Apply](/help-images/example-terraform-apply.png)